Y-ashbhatt/ShirtCraft-3D/README.md

 Users can:

 - Customize 3D shirts with colors, logos, and textures.
-- Generate AI-powered logos and textures for personalization.
+- Generate AI-powered logos and textures for personalization using Hugging Face's **black-forest-labs/FLUX.1-dev** model.
 - Seamlessly interact with a responsive interface across devices.

 ---